NEWPORT BEACH FEDERAL CRIME ATTORNEYS

 Start your defense today with our Newport Beach federal crimes attorneys.
 We are ready to hear your story and provide a free consultation today at (949) 251-0330.

-How Federal Grand Juries Work
+How Do The Federal Grand Juries Work?

 A “target” is an individual “as to whom the prosecutor or the grand jury has substantial evidence linking him or her to the commission of a crime and who, in the judgment of the prosecutor, is a putative defendant.”
 Since not every individual indicted by a grand jury is found guilty, whether the evidence necessarily must be “substantial” is debatable.
 Federal prosecutors perceive their targets as guilty throughout the course of their investigation, even though many individuals are acquitted by a federal grand jury.